apache/spark/docs/streaming-programming-guide.md

 Hence, DStreams generated by window-based operations are automatically persisted in memory, without the developer calling `persist()`.

-For input streams that receive data over the network (such as, Kafka, Flume, sockets, etc.), the default persistence level is set to replicate the data to two nodes for fault-tolerance.
+For input streams that receive data over the network (such as, Kafka, sockets, etc.), the default persistence level is set to replicate the data to two nodes for fault-tolerance.

 Note that, unlike RDDs, the default persistence level of DStreams keeps the data serialized in